dl754/Monte-Carlo-Simulation--Optimal-Production-Level/README.md

-# Newsvendor with Monte Carlo Simulation-Optimal Production Level
+# Monte Carlo Simulation-Optimal Production Level

-This project is an implementation of the Newsvendor Model, a well-known optimization model used in inventory management.
 The model is used to determine the optimal production level for a product with uncertain demand.
 Monte Carlo Simulation is used to generate demand scenarios and find the optimal production level that maximizes expected profit.

 * Created a program simulation written in Python to generate a recommended production quantity based on the given set of parameters
 * Parameters: unit price, retail price, cost of disposing, and number of units to manufacture